---------------------------------------------------------

 Care

 When the plants are about 6 inches tall, mound up the soil around the stem.
-This will support the plant, but more importantly you will be sure all the tubers are covered.
+This will support the plant, but more importantly, it will ensure all the tubers are covered.
 If tubers form near the soil and get exposed to light while forming they will turn green.
 Green potatoes are very bitter because a poisonous sustenance called solanine is building up in the potato’s flesh.

 Harvesting